pulsejet/memories/docs/troubleshooting.md

 ### Usage of tmpfs

 If you are using `tmpfs` (e.g. for the Recognize app), make sure the temp directory is set to executable.
-With Docker compose, your `docker-compose.yml` should look like this:
+With Docker Compose, your `docker-compose.yml` should look like this:

 ```yaml
 app: